Rogdham/pyzstd/index.rst

     .. py:attribute:: checksumFlag

         A 4-byte checksum of uncompressed content is written at the end of frame.
-If decompression verification fails, a :py:class:`ZstdError` exception will be raised.

-        Default value is ``0``.
+        Default value is ``0``, can be ``1``.

+        Zstd's decompression code verifies it.
+If checksum mismatch, raises a :py:class:`ZstdError` exception, with a message like "Restored data doesn't match checksum".

     .. py:attribute:: dictIDFlag

         When applicable, dictionary's ID is written into frame header.
 See :ref:`this note<dict_id>` for details.

-        Default value is ``1``.
+        Default value is ``1``, can be ``0``.

     .. py:attribute:: nbWorkers